Best Bike Rides in Western Australia

 The Gibb River Road is a 600km+ route that takes you straight through the heart of the Kimberley.
 Running between Derby and Kununurra, the route is traversable in either direction for cyclist, although the westerly direction is probably more popular.
 While not overly difficult, you should be a fairly experience bike packer to undertake the route and plan on seven days to complete the trip.

 Margaret River Food and Wine Cycle Trail

 Margaret River has some of the country’s best vinyards and breweries and what could be more delightful on a balmy day than a leisurely cycle and sampling session?
 The Food and Wine Cycle Trail takes in some of the highlights of the town’s production while not straying too far from the main routes.
-One that isn’t kon here is the Colonial brewery on Osmington Road – a little bit of an excursion, but we think it’s well worth the effort!
+One place that isn’t on this route is the Colonial brewery on Osmington Road – a little bit of an excursion, but we think it’s well worth the effort!

 Margaret River – Osmington and Redgate Route

 While most of the Crankboutique’s time around Margaret River has been on mountain bikes, we have had a couple of occasions to enjoy the region’s tarmac and this route is one of our favourites.
 Starting and ending in town, head north and east out through the vinyards and farms surrounding the down before coasting down to Redgate beach and back to town.
 It’s a bit of a greatest hits, but be careful – there’s a couple of spicy hills.

 The Wheatbelt connects some of the region’s original colonial towns from when settlers were first making inroads into the interior of Western Australia looking for places to establish homesteads and farming.
 The trail covers sealed and unsealed roads and can be done as a point to point day trip between towns or a several day excursion if you have the time.

 Golden Pipeline Heritage Trail